mosesgilbertt/GAGALORA-app/README.md

 GAGAGLORA App is a web application built using TypeScript, the NEXT.js framework, and MongoDB as the database.
 This project is designed to be a valuable addition to your portfolio, so make sure to complete it thoroughly.

-In this challenge, you are tasked with creating a client-server application with the following details:

 ### Pages

 - Register Page